-Overcoming and even stopping self-harming behaviours is possible with the right help and support – this inspiring online course gives you the essential insights and tools you need…
+Overcoming and even stopping self-harming behaviours is possible with the right help and support – this inspiring online training course gives you the essential insights and tools you need…

-Please note – there is also an attended workshop version of this course which includes practical exercises and counts towards Part 1 of the Human Givens Diploma.
+Please note – there is also a 1-day attended workshop version of this course which includes practical exercises and counts towards Part 1 of the Human Givens Diploma.
 This online course has additional multiple choice questions to help deepen your learning.
 If you take this online course, you can attend the in-person workshop at 50% off.

 Helpful that real-life experiences were used as examples, trainer had excellent work-based knowledge…Suicide Prevention Co-ordinator

 Self harm and self-injury behaviours are sadly now very common, particularly among young people.
 It’s a very emotive and sensitive subject for everyone involved; many find self harming stressful to work with and hard to treat.
 And self-harm doesn’t just impact the individual themselves, it can badly affect the people around them too.
 But there is hope…

 Why take this course

 Emily Gajewski, psychotherapist and self-harm expert, is passionate about sharing her unique knowledge, skills and new insights with you.
 Her important training day demystifies the self-harming cycle, clarifies its causes and shows why we should not give up on anyone, even in the most apparently hopeless situations.